Creating and managing your online Reading List using Leganto

 Adding items to a list from outside the University Library collection

-After adding items from outside the collection, publish the list or "Send list to the Library" so that the Library can ensure the new items are accessible.
+To ensure your students can view a document in an accessible format, please link to the document landing page rather than directly to a pdf.
+After adding items from outside the collection, publish the list so that the Library can ensure the new items are accessible.

 Structuring your list